gocd/docs.go.cd/content/configuration/dev_authorization.md

     </roles>
 ...
 ```
-This means that any user which has the role `view-permissions` will get `view` access to the enviornments which has a name starting with `env`.
+This means that any user which has the role `view-permissions` will get `view` access to the environments which have the name starting with `env`.
-You can read more about policy from [here](./policy_in_gocd.html).
+You can read more about policy [here](./policy_in_gocd.html).

 ## Specifying permissions for pipeline groups